lah7/Ambiant-MATE-Colours/README.md

        ./generate-ambiant-mate-colour.py --help

+    To use the system's copy of Ambiant-MATE, use `--src-dir /`, otherwise, use `--src-dir Ambiant-MATE/` that was created with `git clone` earlier.

     By default, the new theme will be created in `~/.themes` and `~/.icons`.
     If you use Compiz, this needs to be copied (as root) to `/usr/share/` in order for window borders to work.